Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Druitt has 119 active public transport stops offering a mix of train and bus services.
-These stops are served by 60 individual routes, collectively providing 13,616 weekly passenger trips.
-Residents enjoy excellent transport accessibility, typically located just 193 meters from the nearest stop.
-As a primarily residential area, most residents commute outward using various modes of transport.
-Cars remain the dominant mode at 78%, with trains used by 14% of commuters.
-On average, there is 1.1 vehicle per dwelling in Mount Druitt.
+These are served by 60 routes, facilitating 13,616 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 193 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Cars remain the dominant mode of transport at 78%, while 14% use trains.
+On average, there is 1.1 vehicle per dwelling.

 According to the 2021 Census, a high 25.5% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,945 trips per day across all routes, equating to approximately 114 weekly trips per individual stop.
-The provided map shows the 100 nearest stops to the location's centrepoint.
+Service frequency averages 1,945 trips per day across all routes, equating to approximately 114 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport